DataHenHQ/documentations/source/high_level.rst

    include_failed_contents: false # self explanatory.
 Helpful for troubleshooting
    limit: 100 # limits to how many records to export
    start_on_job_done: true
+   exporter_delimiter: ; # Exporter delimiter character, should be just one character

 Exporting Failed Contents
 ^^^^^^^^^^^^^^^^^^^^^^^^^